 The job dragged out for a few extra days because of a little trouble, but we got to the end at last, having been totally without drains from Monday lunch to Friday at 8 PM, and then during office hours Monday-Tuesday the following week.
 And in all the madness of super loud air compression machines shoving epoxy soaked socks into our pre-war cast iron pipes like female condoms into muffs everywhere, almost soaking one of the guys in coffee because I forgot right at the end that I wasn’t allowed to pour it down the drain, having them running around in our house for eight (EIGHT) long days, machines going RAWR! every 20 minutes twice overnight, and washing myself in the garage in the dark so the neighbors wouldn’t think that the new people in the neighborhood are weird AND exhibitionistic (I mean, I can handle weird), I learned a few things.

-I called it sewage chic
+I call it sewage chic.

 1. You get used to strangers hanging out in your house real fast.
 And I mean real fast.
 Three days into it, I constantly forgot they were there as soon as they quieted.
 I’m sure they heard a TMI conversation or two because.. well, I don’t censor myself at home most of the time.